learn-co-curriculum/phase-1-algorithms-big-o-examples/README.md

   - Logarithmic time: `O(log n)` (binary search)
   - Linear time: `O(n)` (looping through an array)
   - Quadratic time: `O(n²)` (nested loops)
+- You should be aware of the runtime cost associated with common methods on objects and arrays, such as access, insertion, and deletion.

 Make sure to take a break before continuing onward - there's a lot of information to digest here!
 In the next few lessons, we'll practice writing more